Victoria

 Echuca restaurants and pubs

 Down in the historic port area, grab a cheap and scrumptious breakfast of pastries at the Moama Bakery Port Cafe.
 For a hearty and eco-conscious brunch, The Sweet Meadow vegan cafe is the way to go.
-With a plant-based menu that includes enoki mushroom tacos and a snickers smoothie bowl, eating here is a crowd-pleaser for vegos and meat-eaters alike.
+With a plant-based menu that includes enoki mushroom tacos and a Snickers smoothie bowl, eating here is a crowd-pleaser for vegos and meat-eaters alike.

-Stop by at the lively American Hotel for a country pub lunch of pork and fennel sausages or smoked pulled pork pizza.
+Stop by the lively American Hotel for a country pub lunch of pork and fennel sausages or smoked pulled pork pizza.
 By nightfall, sip on sundowners up on the rooftop bar, while in the morning, the deli opens up to dish out sliders and subs.

 The Mill Echuca is another fun evening option.
 Housed in an old brick five-story flour mill that dates back to the Murray heyday in the 1880s, today you’ll find a bar and cocktail lounge and a restaurant with a modern Australian flavour where there were once sacks of grain.